skyzo-sa/ePortfolio/README.md

 - <a href="">Setting Up a Web and DNS Server</a>
 - <a href="">Running a Virtual Mail Server</a>
 - <a href="">Automating Linux Administrative Tasks</a>
-- <a href="https://github.com/Skyzo-hub/Building-and-configuring-a-Firewall-in-Linux/tree/main">Building and configuring a Firewall in Linux</a>
+- <a href="https://github.com/Skyzo-hub/Building-and-configuring-a-Firewall-in-Linux/tree/main">Configuring a UFW Firewall in Linux</a>
-- <a href="https://github.com/Skyzo-hub/Password-Cracking-with-John-the-Ripper/tree/main">Password Cracking with John the Ripper</a>

 ## Python Network Automation Labs
 -  <a href="https://github.com/tmpanza-lab/Web-Base-Network-Automation-Lab/tree/main">Web Base Network Automation Lab</a>